wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 <a id="APIKeys"></a>
 ### How to introduce your access keys in Travel & Notes

 Access keys are managed from the access keys dialog.
-To view it, click the :key: button in the toolbar at the top of the interface.
+To view it, click the 🔑 button in the toolbar at the top of the interface.

 <img src="APIKeysDialogEN.PNG" />

 For each service provider, you must indicate on the left the name of this service provider and on the right the access key.
-The name must correspond to the "providerName" encoded in the TravelNotesLayers.json file (insensitive to upper / lower case).
+The different names currently possible are 'GraphHopper', 'Ign', 'Lantmateriet', 'Mapbox', 'MapzenValhalla', 'OpenRouteService' et 'Thunderforest' (insensitive to upper / lower case).

-Use the + button to add a service provider and the :x: button on the right to delete this one.
+Use the + button to add a service provider and the ❌ button on the right to delete this one.

-When your access keys are entered, press the button :ok: to finish.
+When your access keys are entered, press the button 🆗 to finish.
 Your keys are saved in the "sessionStorage" of the browser and available until closing of it.

 It is possible to save the access keys in a file, protected by a password or unprotected.

-**Attention:**
-- The page must be served in HTTPS to save in a file protected by a password.
+**Attention**: the page must be served in HTTPS to save in a file protected by a password.
-- MS Edge (old versions) does not allow saving to a password protected file.

 The button :arrows_counterclockwise: reloads the APIkeys file from the web server.